 Try These Self-Care Tips When You Feel Empty Inside

-When you start to feel empty inside I want you to use these self-care tips to fill yourself back up.
+When you start to feel completely drained I want you to use these self-care tips to fill yourself back up.
 These simple tips have helped me through the years when I’ve felt empty inside, and I know they can help you too!

 1. Take a social media break

-The truth is, nowadays I rarely scroll through Facebook.
+The truth is, nowadays I rarely scroll through my personal Facebook feed.
 I’ve found myself so much healthier with this permanent break…and I honestly don’t even miss it!

 Now, I’m not asking you to permanently get off of social media.
-Maybe I am asking you to take a half day, week or even a month long break.
+What I am asking you to do is to take a half day, week or even a month long break.
 I dare you to try it and see how your life is changed!

 Is it time to unfollow/unfriend?